Check out our curriculum below!

 Learn the Digital Age!

-Our Creative Arts class encourages students to develop their understanding and appreciation for the performing arts while developing their skills in drama, art, and music.
-These three creative art classes are integrated into different units and lessons that are developmentally age appropriate.
-The goal of the Creative Arts class is to inspire young minds and encourage creativity and self-expression as our students grow and deepen their knowledge of the Arts.
+Our Creative Arts program encourages students to develop their understanding and appreciation for the performing arts while developing their skills in drama, art, and music.
+These three creative art classes consist of different units and lessons that are developmentally age appropriate.
+The goal of the Creative Arts program is to inspire young minds and encourage creativity and self-expression as our students grow and deepen their knowledge of the Arts.

 More info BELOW!